NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/PrismVolumeRendererRefactoringAndBugFixing/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

 1. The scale of the gradients calculated on the volume has been properly adjusted.
-2. This gradient computation to make Edge Enhacement work.
+2. This gradient computation was necessary to make Edge Enhancement work.

 # Illustrations